Nflock1/PortfolioCode/README.md

 6. if app doesn't load shake phone and select refresh from list

 Tests can be performed as follows:
-1. In the terminal, type: "npm test"
+1. In the terminal while within RateMyRestroom, type: "npm test"
+2. To view a code coverage analysis, in the terminal type: "npx jest --coverage"

+Expected functionality in final app:
+1. user can properly create an account and login
+2. view restrooms that are already in the database

+Almost functional besides some front end calls:
+3. submit reviews for those restrooms
+4. submit new restrooms